The Tarn: Before the public garden

 In the mid 17th century the lake had come to be known as Starbuck's Pond, at this time Edward Sackville, 4th Earl of Dorset was in charge of the land until the English Civil War when Charles I was captured in 1648, and Rich the rebel with commonwealth soldiers and common people sacked Eltham Palace, destroyed the parks and killed the deer, ending their use as deer parks.
 After Charles I was executed in 1649, Great Park came into the possession of Thomas Walsingham followed by Sir John Shaw, 1st Baronet in 1663. in 1664 Shaw ordered the construction of Eltham Lodge, a manor house within the Great Park, just north of the park's centre.
 The Great Park stayed with the Shaw family until the 19th century, when most of its area was turned into a golf course, which would later be named Royal Blackheath Golf Course, Eltham Lodge became the golf clubhouse.

-A brick ice house was constructed in the 1750s, on the northwest side of The Tarn lake, it was used by the staff of Eltham Palace, which is around 650 m to the north-northwest.
-The ice house is still mostly intact, but with a section cut out of the top, but fenced over to allow people to safely see inside, it's in a fenced off area of the park, and was designated a Grade II listed structure on 8 June 1974.
-In February 2001, Greenwich Council was awarded £19,100 by the National Lottery Heritage Fund for restoration work on the ice house.
+A brick ice well was constructed in the 1750s, on the northwest side of The Tarn lake, it was used by the staff of Eltham Palace, which is around 650 m to the north-northwest.
+The ice well is still mostly intact, but with a section cut out of the top, but fenced over to allow people to safely see inside, it's in a fenced off area of the park, and was designated a Grade II listed structure on 8 June 1974.
+In February 2001, Greenwich Council was awarded £19,100 by the National Lottery Heritage Fund for restoration work on the ice well.

 In 1889 the County of London was created, Eltham ceased being in Kent and was included in the new county, then in 1900 the County of London was divided into boroughs, Eltham became part of the newly created Metropolitan Borough of Woolwich.
 By 1903 the lake was referred to as The Tarn, Walter Claude Johnson, a civil engineer and architect purchased the land around the lake in 1904 and built a large house on the grounds.
 Famous gunsmith, Edwin Churchill, purchased the land and house in 1907 and spent £500 improving the house and grounds.
 Around this time a boathouse was constructed on the west side of the lake on the northern shore, it stood there until the 1940s when it was taken down.